johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

     [show Command-plus, then go back to "default", then show choose different theme]

-This theme here is a little more fun.
-It uses fonts of different sizes and weights, which works really, really well with the new text layout engine.
+This theme  uses fonts of different weights, and I could use fonts of different sizes too.
+That works really well with the new text layout engine.

-Let's be boring again and switch back to the default theme.

-    [switch back to Default theme]

 Built on top of the great support for varying fonts, is full markdown editing.
 Not only will you see complete syntax highlighting, but Xcode a also understands the structure of markdown.